 LMC is very proud to offer for sale this very special 1965 Shelby GT350

 The 1965 Ford Mustang Shelby GT350 was offered in a single exterior paint option - Wimbledon White with optional blue LeMans stripes in Guardsman Blue that ran down the center of the body and with a functional hood scoop, the fiberglass hood of the car made it something of an icon on the road.
 In 1965 Ford had been spurned by the SCCA, the sanctioning body for amateur sports car racing in this country.
 The severely independent SCCA seemingly did not appreciate being muscled by large corporations, so Ford turned to Carroll Shelby.
-The SCCA said in order for Carroll's cars to be sanctioned, there needed to be 100 of them.
+As SCCA regulations state, in order for Carroll's cars to be sanctioned there needed to be 100 of them built.

-The car offered for sale here was originally delivered to Fuller Ford, of Cincinnati, Ohio as a public relations car.
-It has been Rotisserie restored by Legendary Motorcar to a concourse style restoration and was even featured on the Legendary Motorcar television show.
-The overall look and unmistakable sound of the car are the factory side exiting exhaust just in front of the correct Blue Dot tires mounted on the optional Cragar wheels.
+The car offered for sale here was originally delivered to Marv Tonkin Ford Sales in Portland, Oregon on April 29th, 1965.
+This beautiful GT350 has been treated to a complete nut and bolt rotisserie restoration to a concours level finish that has been well documented with photos throughout the process.
+It is powered by its matching numbers Hi-Po 289ci/306hp engine and aluminum case T-10 4 speed manual transmission.
+The overall look sound of the factory side exiting exhaust just in front of the correct Blue Dot tires mounted on the optional Cragar wheels is unmistakable.
 The interior is correct with dash mounted pod with 8,000 rpm tach and oil pressure, factory racing lap belts, 15" wood rimmed steering wheel and factory radio delete plate.
-It was also equipped with the very rare factory trunk mounted battery option.
-On a hoist and you will discover the undercarriage to be in excellent condition with floors finished in the correct factory style red oxide primer with body color overspray and blacked out pinch welds.
-Documentation for this Shelby include: Dealer Invoice, Ownership History, Multiple Bills of Sale, and Listing in SAAC registry on pg.
-174 and pg.
-66.
+It was also one of the few with the very rare and collectible trunk mounted battery.
+On a hoist and you will discover the undercarriage to be in wonderfully restored condition with floors finished in the correct factory style red oxide primer with body color overspray and blacked out pinch welds.
+Also factory style paint dabs, chalk markings, stickers and tags are present to complete this beautiful restoration.

-An example of American muscle car history, the 1965 Shelby GT350's were the first of their breed, purpose built, very rare and unique.
-With these characteristics combined with full documentation and beautiful restoration, this GT350 is a collector’s dream.
+An example of true American muscle car history, the iconic 1965 Shelby GT350's were the first of their breed, purpose built, very rare, unique and highly sought after.
+With these characteristics combined with a numbers matching engine, trunk mount battery, complete and full documentation, beautiful restoration, this GT350 is a truly remarkable find.